sadman1075/L2-Assignment-1/README.md

 One of the greatest strengths of type aliases is their flexibility.
 Type aliases can represent union types, such as a variable that can be either a string or a number, which interfaces cannot.
 They can also define tuples, where the type and length of the array are fixed, or primitive aliases, such as type ID = string | number.
 Furthermore, type aliases shine in advanced type manipulation.
 They can be used to create mapped types and conditional types, enabling developers to build complex transformations of existing types—something interfaces are not designed to handle.

 For example, a type alias can be used to make all properties of another type readonly, or to create a new type based on a condition.
 These features are essential when writing generic utility types or designing flexible APIs.
 While interfaces support generics, they do not offer the same level of transformation capabilities.
 Therefore, when working with complex data types, transformations, or union logic, type aliases are the preferred tool.

+# TypeScript improves code quality and project maintainability through a combination of static typing, tooling support, and enhanced code structure.
+Here's how:

+## Static Type Checking
+TypeScript adds a static type system to JavaScript, enabling you to catch type-related bugs at compile time instead of runtime.
+This reduces common errors like accessing properties on undefined or using the wrong type in a function.
+By catching mistakes early, developers spend less time debugging.

+## Better Code Completion and IntelliSense
+With types explicitly declared or inferred, IDEs (like VS Code) can provide auto-complete suggestions, real-time feedback, and documentation on hover.
+This significantly speeds up development and reduces cognitive load, especially in large codebases.

+## Improved Refactoring
+TypeScript's type system allows for safe refactoring.
+When renaming a function or changing a type, the compiler highlights all affected code.
+This minimizes the risk of breaking functionality and helps maintain consistency across a project.

+## Enhanced Readability and Documentation
+Explicit types act as self-documenting code.
+Instead of guessing what a function returns or what properties an object has, developers can read the types and understand the expected data structures immediately.

+## Scalability in Large Codebases
+TypeScript enforces structure through features like interfaces, types, enums, and modules, which encourages consistent design patterns.
+This makes it easier for teams to collaborate on large codebases and onboard new developers.

+## Tooling and Ecosystem Integration
+TypeScript works seamlessly with modern build tools, testing frameworks, and libraries.
+It integrates well with popular frontend and backend frameworks like React, Angular, Node.js, and more, ensuring compatibility and improved tooling (e.g., linting, bundling, and testing).

+## Gradual Adoption
+TypeScript can be adopted incrementally.
+Existing JavaScript code can be converted file by file, allowing teams to adopt it at their own pace without rewriting everything from scratch.